Feng Shui for the Fire Horse year 2026

 Traditionally, it is best to avoid buying a property with the main door located on one of the annual affliction for that year.
 For example, in 2026 you’d avoid buying a house with its door in South or North due to all the annual Feng Shui afflictions they receive.
 We need to explore this rule a bit further.

-- If you don’t move in in this house during that year, that’s not a problem
+1. If you don’t move in in this house during that year, that’s less of a problem

 This is done by studying your Bazi and the monthly energies, and line up your Heaven (astrology/timing), Human (your move in date) and Earth (your new place) luck.
 There is always a way…I can of course assist you entirely into choosing the right place and find the best moving in date.
 Feng Shui is about working with time and space together.
 By understanding this year’s map of Chi, you can protect your wellbeing and invite prosperity.
 If you’d like to go deeper into your personal Feng Shui or Bazi astrology for 2026, I’d be glad to guide you.
 If you want to maximise your chances for success and wellbeing and know your destiny for the Horse year 2026, I invite you to contact me for your Bazi and Feng Shui consultation.